 While the bulk of the map will focus on conventionally published works, I would also like to include any oral histories and poems from First Nation tribes that might not have been widely disseminated.
 I will also expand our ideas about how place intersects with writing by focusing on the literary works that Japanese Americans interned at Topaz produced about their internment experience.
 Finally, I would like to include writers and poets that reflect the state's many ethnic, religious, and racial communities that have shaped Utah's cultural life.
 I am especially eager to hear from people in the community who know of archives or of writers that might otherwise be overlooked: any and all help is appreciated.

 For the 2018-19 year, I was at work on "West: A Translation" about the transcontinental railroad, a book-length poem commissioned by the Utah Arts Council and the Spike 150 committee.
 "West" was performed at the Salt Lake Acting Company May 6 and 7, 2019, prior to performances of David Henry Hwang's play "The Dance and the Railroad."
 A work-in-progress talk and reading from "West" also took place March 6 at the UMFA.

-In April 2019, with the help of several Salt Lake City-based poets, I also helped launch the inaugural Utah Poetry Festival, which took place at Westminster College, and featured readings from poets from every region of the state, as well as poets from the slam scene and the Utah State Poetry Society.
+In April 2019, with several Salt Lake City-based poets, I also helped launch the inaugural Utah Poetry Festival, which took place at Westminster College, and featured readings from poets from every region of the state, as well as poets from the slam scene and the Utah State Poetry Society.
 The festival included panels on teaching poetry to K-12 students, and also offered interested K-12 teachers certification hours.
 The Utah Poetry Festival will take place again on April 18, 2020, at Brigham Young University.
 It is free and open to the public, and will include lunch and refreshments.

 If you are a Utah school, program, or arts institute interested in having me come and speak, please contact the Utah Arts Council here.